xylosweden/xylosweden.github.io/docs/index.md

 Is your company experiencing the advantages that come with incorporating sustainability into its practices?

-At Xylo Sweden, we firmly believe that sustainability is not only a moral obligation but also a strategic business imperative.
+At Xylo Sweden, we firmly believe that sustainability is not only a moral obligattion but also a strategic business imperative.
 Companies that embrace sustainability are better equipped to meet the challenges of the future, build stronger relationships with their stakeholders, and create value for their shareholders.

  [All Services](/services/){: .btn .btn--primary .btn--large}

 ## Why XYLO

+{% include feature_row %}

 ###  Customer satisfaction